Fiber Arts Related Links

 • Softweave: Jane Eisenstein's Weaving

-Weaver and software developer Jane Eisenstein provides complete articles on her weaving techniques, an online double weave program and a downloadable program for converting wif drafts to tiff graphics (Wif2Tif) software.
-View her gallery of woven art.
+Weaver and software developer Jane Eisenstein provides complete articles on her weaving techniques in addition to a web-based tool that generates WIF double weave drafts and a web-based tool that translates WIF drafts to PNG images.
+Visit her gallery of woven art.

 • Kathryn's Favorite Free Knitting Patterns